-- Total of the numbers in Lines 1 and 2, minus the number in line 3, should equal the number in line 4. - 1.
-Number requests pending as of the end of the preceding fiscal year 126 - 2.
-Number of requests received during current fiscal year 662 - 3.
-Number of requests processed during current fiscal year 712 - 4.
-Number of requests pending as of the end of current fiscal year 76 a. number of times each FOIA exemption used (counting each exemption once per request) (An agency may withhold information from disclosure if the information requested is the kind described in an exemption to FOIA.)
+• Total of the numbers in Lines 1 and 2, minus the number in line 3, should equal the number in line 4.

+1. Number requests pending as of the end of the preceding fiscal year 2.
+Number of requests received during current fiscal year 935 3.
+Number of requests processed during current fiscal year 921 4.
+Number of requests pending as of the end of current fiscal year 90 B. Disposition of initial requests.
+1. Number of total grants (all information requested was released) 456 2.
+Number of partial grants (some information disclosed, some not) 121 3.
+Number of denials (no requested information disclosed) 30 a. number of times each FOIA exemption used (counting each exemption once per request) (An agency may withhold information from disclosure if the information requested is the kind described in an exemption to FOIA.)